insight-centre/saffron/FORMATS.md

 * `id`: A unique string to identify the author (optional)
 * `name`: The author's name (required)
-* `variants`: An array of strings given other known variants of the name
+* `name_variants`: An array of strings given other known variants of the name

 Domain Model
 ------------